Las Vegas Document - First week prep

 What do you hope to get out of this class?

-a) Shoot a Self Portrait for your FB account.
+a) Shoot a Self Portrait for your Flickr account.
+Use this portrait in your about page.

-b) Make a Facebook account if you do not have one.
+b) Make a Flickr account if you do not have one.

 4) Create a watermark, signature, logo for your images.